bodulic/CATS-rb/README.md

 ## Genome index generation script: `CATS_rb_index`

-`CATS_rb_index` generates the Spaln genome index for the reference genome.
+CATS-rb maps transcripts to the reference genome using Spaln.
+The first step is performed by `CATS_rb_index`, which generates the Spaln genome index for the reference genome.
 The reference genome does not need to be repeat-masked.

 Example usage:
 ```bash